canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

   5-minute interval.
 * **size**: defines the maximum number of elements that the set can hold.

-The following extends the example firewall configuration with:
+The following highlighted lines extend the example firewall configuration with:

 * A named set (``input-services``) for services allowed to the local host.
 These are defined based on the Netfilter mark (only the realm bits), the transport